Brendan-Bruner/OOAnimal/README.md

 #Directory Structure

-***CommandLineDemo***

-Contains the same OOAnimal and OODragon demo, but with a makefile to run from the command line.

 ***OOAnimal***

-A demo of using classes, inheritance, polymorphism, and function overriding with Eclipse 3.8.
+A demo of using classes, inheritance, polymorphism, and function overriding.

 ***OODragon***

-A demo of everything: classes, inheritance, polymorphism, function overriding, traits, overriding trait functions with Eclipse 3.8
+A demo of everything: classes, inheritance, polymorphism, function overriding, traits, overriding trait functions.

 ***Standard***